iiithf/server-socketftp/README.md

-Basic HTTP server implementation using sockets in Python.
+Basic FTP server implementation using sockets in Python.
 <br>